viastolfi/blw/README.md

 # blw - Battery Level Warner

 A lightweight battery monitoring utility that displays persistent popup warnings when battery levels fall below critical thresholds.
-Built with raylib and designed for Linux systems running X11 or Wayla,d.
+Built with raylib and designed for Linux systems running X11 or Wayland.

 ## Requirements